vicboma1/GameBoyEmulatorEnvironment/README.md

 @Author : Victor Bolinches Marin

-# Note: This project does not contain ROM
+# Note: This project does not contain ROMs